| (Narrator is always a

 the top five to ten women athletes on Earth through the late 90's

 into the next century without mentioning Michelle Kwan's name.
+Practice clips, and

 what looks like an ending pose (perhaps to Spartacus?) are shown.
+N: After Salt

 Lake, Michelle could have easily gone pro and given up her grueling